Special tilting modules for algebras with positive dominant dimension: Recollements and homotopy categories

-functorial in $M$, and so determining a canonical map of functors $\ell\to r$.
-This map is equivalently described as the composition of the counit of the adjunction $(\ell,e)$ with the unit of the adjunction $(e,r)$.
-Taking its image yields a seventh functor $c\colon \lmod{A} \to \lmod{\Gamma}$, called the intermediate extension \cite{Ku}, which, like $\ell$ and $r$, is fully faithful.
-In the sequel, we will implicitly use the natural epimorphism $\ell\to c$ and monomorphism $c\to r$ composing to the natural map $\ell\to r$.
+Taking the image of $\zeta$ yields a seventh functor $c\colon \lmod{A} \to \lmod{B}$, called the intermediate extension \cite{Ku}, which, like $\ell$ and $r$, is fully faithful.
+In the sequel, we will implicitly use the natural epimorphism $\ell\to c$ and monomorphism $c\to r$ composing to the natural map $\zeta$.

 Since $\ell, r$ and $c$ are fully faithful and $er\cong 1\cong e\ell $, we also have $ec \cong 1$, and we obtain three induced equivalences of categories